bonfus/muesr/docs/Usage.rst

 To see their meaning follow the links.

-The utility functions are mainly intented for interactive usage and report problems by printing messages on the screen.
+The utility functions are mainly intended for interactive usage and report problems by printing messages on the screen.